TLTR: This article explores what RV insurance is, how much RV insurance costs, and offers some tips that you can use to

 Insurance providers will be wary of this and set high insurance rates on newer RVs.

 RVs serve multiple purposes for their owners.
 According to reports by The Washington Post, as of 2020, around a million Americans live in RVs full time.
 So, as with homeowners insurance, people may need to purchase additional coverage such as liability coverage, medical compensation, and loss assessment coverage.
 This can significantly increase the cost of RV insurance.

 Even if you use your RV only for recreational activities, you will need to notify your carrier exactly how many days a year you plan on using it for the purpose.
-The North American Camping Report of 2021 notes how North American campers actually intend to increase their trips in the coming years.
+According to the North American Camping Report of 2021, North American campers actually intend to increase their trips in the coming years.
 Some insurance providers will increase your policy’s premium in accordance with the rate and frequency of usage.

 Your Driving Experience and Record